 Some of the best players of the 1990s were rewarded for their performances on this date.
-July 6 also saw a number of coaching changes, roster moves and the birth of two players who left their mark on the game with brilliant National Hockey League careers.
+July 6 also saw several coaching changes, roster moves, and the birth of two players who left their mark on the game with brilliant National Hockey League careers.

 1995 Postseason Awards

 Lindros also won the Lester B. Pearson Award for being the most outstanding player as voted on by his fellow players.
 This award is known today as the Ted Lindsay Award.
-He was named to the first All-Star team, as well, on this date.
+He was named to the first All-Star team, as well.

 Jaromir Jagr of the Pittsburgh Penguins won the Art Ross Trophy for leading the league in scoring.
 He and Lindros tied for the most points, 70, during the lockout-shortened regular season, but Jagr got the nod for scoring three more goals than his rival in Philadelphia.